hkiang01/Entity-Property-Linker/README.md

 ## Design decisions

-Priority number 1: enable the delivery business value
+Priority number 1: enable the of delivery business value

 1. Dockerized from the start